The Top 10 Golfers of All Time | Top 10 Golfers Ever

 The Top 10 Golfers of All Time

-senior version of the PGA Tour, he won
+version of the PGA Tour, he won 8 of that

 Both records still stand today.